 Vultures play an important role in ecosystems.
 With vulture populations dropping fast, researchers are racing to save these strange birds.

-Vultures are often portrayed as scary creatures, circling above a wounded animal, waiting for its death—and their dinner.
-Their bald heads, huge wings, hooked beaks, and long, curving necks make the birds look sinister.
-Plus, of course, they’re known for feasting on carcasses—the bodies of dead animals.
+Vultures are often seen as scary creatures.
+Their bald heads, huge wings, hooked beaks, and long necks make the birds look frightening.
+Plus, of course, they’re known for feasting on the bodies of dead animals.
 Not exactly cute.

-But the physical features that make vultures spooky also help them provide a service to fellow animals and humans alike.
-Vultures are the only vertebrates built especially for eating carrion, or meat from dead animals.
-By eating animals that are already dead, vultures serve an important role in the ecosystem.
+But the features that make vultures spooky also help them.
+They are the only vertebrates built especially for eating meat from dead animals.
+By eating animals that are already dead, vultures provide a service to fellow animals and humans.

 Around the world, vulture species are in trouble.
-According to a recent study by BirdLife International, seven of the 11 vulture species that live in Africa are in danger of extinction.
-Several species of Asian vultures are endangered.
+According to BirdLife International, seven of the 11 vulture species that live in Africa are in danger of extinction.
+Several species of vultures in Asia are endangered.

-The decline is mostly caused by the poisoning of carcasses that vultures eat.
-In most cases, people don’t mean to poison vultures.
-Instead, their goal is to kill larger predators—like lions and hyenas—that threaten their livestock.
-Farmers will cover cow carcasses with extremely powerful poisons.
+The decline is mostly caused by the poisoning of vultures’ food.
+Usually, farmers and ranchers don’t mean to poison vultures.
+Instead, their goal is to kill lions, hyenas, and other large predators that attack their livestock.
+Farmers will cover a dead cow with extremely powerful poisons.
 “With a single carcass, you might kill one or two lions,” Kendall says.
 “But you’ll kill tens or even hundreds of vultures.”

 Stopping poachers from hurting vultures is more difficult.
 Evan Buechley is an ecologist at the University of Utah.
-He says that to stop poachers from hurting vultures, governments must work together to crack down on poaching.
+He says governments must work together to crack down on poaching.
 “People in different countries are doing good work to combat poisoning [by poachers],” he says.
 “So there’s some hope.”